 Credit Karma pulls your credit score and report from two of the big credit bureaus: TransUnion and Equifax.
 Credit Karma is able to provide this service for free because it uses the information you provide when you sign up to show you personalized ads from partners and advertisers.
 Please note that subscribers often report higher scores with Credit Karma than with Equifax or TransUnion.
 Credit Karma has recently been acquired by fintech company Intuit.

 TransUnion Canada lets you view and download your free Consumer Disclosure online once a month.
+A Consumer Disclosure does not include your TransUnion credit score.
+However, in order to comply with the Quebec Credit Assessment Agents Act, Quebec residents are entitled to see their score and score factors on their consumer disclosure.
 If you prefer, you can obtain a copy free of charge upon request by phone, mail or in person at one of their provincial offices.
-Visit their website to learn about the benefits of credit monitoring and what you can do to take control of your finances.
+Visit their website to learn about the benefits of credit monitory and what you can do to take control of your finances.

 This table lists applications alphabetically and isn’t exhaustive.
 Hyperlinks to external sites do not constitute endorsement by BDC of those websites or any information, opinions, products or services expressed or described on them.